ken107/databind-js/README.md

-# The View
+# Why
-The view framework was created with uncompromising goals.
-It allows you to:
+How is this better than Angular, React, or Backbone?
+Kenna is not derived from, or inspired by, any other framework.
+It was built from the ground up and takes a completely different approach to data-binding, with strong emphasis on minimalism and simplicity.
+The view framework was created with uncompromising goals, it allows you to:

 * Bind to data anywhere, your window object is the model
 * Bind to arbitrary nodes in an object tree
 * Use your binding in arbitrarily complex JavaScript expressions